oVirt/ovirt-site/source/template/prestartedvm.html.md

 The implementation will be as follows:

-1. The AttachUserToVmFromPoolAndRunCommand will be renamed to AllocateVmFromPool - we will add a flow that checks if there are available prestarted Vms.
-If so, it will do only "addpermission" (to give to a user that wants to be assigned a vm).
+1. The AttachUserToVmFromPoolAndRunCommand and AttachUserToVmFromPoolCommand will be renamed to AllocateVmFromPoolAndRunCommand and AllocateVmFromPoolCommand - we will add a flow that checks if there are available prestarted Vms.
+If so, do only "addpermission" (to give to a user that wants to be assigned a vm).
 If no prestarted Vms were found, the normal flow is still relevant - CreateAllSnapshots + addPermission + runVm (in endsuccessfully).
 2. We will create a new command for the scheduler that does CreateAllSnapshots + runVm (in endsuccessfully) (for the scheduler that is preparing prestarted vms) - a new flow.

 ### Affected Commands

 1. AttachUserToVmFromPoolCommandAndRun + AttachUserToVmFromPoolCommandAndRun - As explained above.
-2. AddVdsCommand -
-3. UpdateVdsCommand -
+2. AddVmPoolCommand - no change since the parameter held is of type vm_pools.
+3. UpdateVmPoolCommand - no change since the parameter held is of type vm_pools.
+4. RemoveVmPoolCommand - no change since the parameter held is of type vm_pools.

 ### Open Issues